 Light-sport aircraft (LSA)

-The sport pilot certificate is available specifically for pilots of light-sport aircraft (LSA).
+The sport pilot license (certificate) is available specifically for pilots of light-sport aircraft (LSA).
 Basically, an LSA is a small, simple-to-operate, low-performance airplane, glider, powered parachute, etc. The light-sport airplane is usually smaller and slower than other light airplanes.
-A sport pilot certificate and LSAs are a great way for sport pilots to fly at less cost.
+A sport pilot certificate and LSAs are a great way to fly at less cost.

 Whether you wish to fly for fun or as a career, there is much for you to learn both on the ground and in the air.
 But it is not too difficult!
 If you can ride a bicycle or drive a car, you can probably fly an airplane.